Naturally inviting Champaign County!

 When you’re ready to relax and enjoy a cup of coffee, casual lunch or dress-up dinner, we’ve got something for everyone!
 Check out the Depot Coffee House and Hemisphere Coffee Roasters for a hot cup ‘o Joe, tickle your tastebuds with sweets from The Fudgeman at Braden’s Café & Sweets in St. Paris or enjoy some handmade, old-fashioned kettle-cooked potato chips at Mumford’s.

 Champaign County offers year ‘round fun for the whole family!
-Check out our events like the Art Affair, Home & Garden Tour, Balloon Festival, Merfi Fly-In at Grimes Field, Pony Wagon Days, Champaign County Fair, Barn Quilt Tour, Shrimp Fest, NTPA Tractor Pull, Hoopla Parade, Bluegrass Festival, October Fest, Shrimp & Fish Fest and much, much more!
+Check out our events like the Art Affair on the Square, Home & Garden Tour, MERFI Fly-In at Grimes Field, Pony Wagon Days, Champaign County Fair, Barn Quilt Tour, NTPA Tractor Pull, Simon Kenton Chili Festival & Hoopla Parade, Oktoberfest, Ohio Fish & Shrimp Festival and much, much more!

 Our quaint little towns and villages are bursting with hometown charm.
 Who knows, maybe one day, you too will want to call Champaign County home!